 Financial Square Funds Dividend Declaration Time (Eastern Time)

 Treasury Obligations 5:00 p.m.

-Treasury Instruments 3:00 p.m.

-Treasury Solutions 3:00 p.m.

 Government 5:00 p.m.

-Federal Instruments 3:00 p.m.

 Distributions will be reinvested as of the last calendar day of each month.
 Cash distributions normally will be paid on or about the first business day of each month.
 Net short-term capital gains, if any, will be distributed in accordance with federal income tax requirements and may be reflected in the Fund's daily declared dividends.
 Net short-term capital gains may at times represent a significant component of the Fund's daily declared dividends (e.g., during periods of extremely low interest rates).
 The Fund may distribute at least annually other realized capital gains, if any, after reduction by available realized capital losses.